 I have been deleted from their schedules; they transfer their emotions to some worthier object and discover with relief that I can be replaced.
 That is as it should be–I feel the same way.
 If I live to old age, I shall love only the interchangeable.

 The novel ends, sort of, with a great statement of solidarity for the broken people of the world.
-Konrád seems to proclaim the impossibility of any systematic institutionalized system of empathy, and thus the need to preserve that sort of empathy in an unregimented fashion no matter what the cost.
+Konrád proclaims the impossibility of any institutionalized system of empathy, and thus the need to preserve unregimented empathy no matter what the cost.
 And the cost is great; the narrator is cut off, at least for a time, from his family and any institutionalized aspect of culture, including sex itself, which becomes to him a meaningless, socialized form of affection.
-But for the case worker, only incommensurable, non-interchangeable emotion can grant meaning.
+For the case worker, only incommensurable, non-interchangeable emotion can grant meaning.

 A final note on culture: Irving Howe writes in the introduction to the 1987 edition that Konrád’s communist Budapest does not seem so different from capitalist Manhattan.
 I’m not sure quite how he draws the comparison: more than any political difference, the tonal and stylistic differences between Konrád and literally any American writer I’ve read are so blatant as to make it extremely difficult to compare the underlying socio-political circumstances between The Case Worker and an average 20th century American novel.
 It’s possible that the American institutionalizing of individualism has made it that much more difficult to draw out that unsocialized empathy, and so works that ask us to empathize beyond any reasonable expectation have become rather rare in American society.